|Bodywork||Higer Bus (Integral)|

 |Emission Standard||Zero Emissions|

-The Higer KLQ6129GQH2 is a one-off single-deck city bus built by Chinese manufacturer Higer Bus.
-The hybrid fuel cell-battery bus, which emits zero carbon emissions, is a collaborative effort between the Nanyang Technological University (NTU), Beijing’s Tsinghua University (THU), China’s second largest bus manufacturer Higer, and SBS Transit.
+The Higer KLQ6129GQH2 is a single-deck city bus built by Chinese manufacturer Higer Bus.
+The hybrid fuel cell-battery bus, which emits zero carbon emissions, is a collaborative effort between the Nanyang Technological University (NTU), Beijing’s Tsinghua University (THU), Higer (then-second largest bus manufacturer in China), and SBS Transit.
 It was based off Higer’s KLQ6129G series of low entry city buses.

 The bus was deployed as a shuttle bus during the Singapore Youth Olympic Games in 2010, providing shuttle service in the Games Village located at NTU.
 After the event, it fell into disuse and was parked at NTU for years until it was finally disposed of in early 2015.